TargetSolutions/slate/source/index.html.md

 The CrewSense API exposes very useful endpoints from within the CrewSense platform.
 You can do things like query the Schedule, manage Roster Data, Add Time Off's, Manage Trades, View System Log entries, CallBack History, and much more.

-All of our examples are in cURL, however any scripting language that supports RESTful integrations can be utilized.
+All of our examples are in cURL, however any scripting language that supports RESTful calls can be utilized.

 # Authentication